Training-Free Adversarial Robustness in Computational MRI: Experiments

 \subsection{Attack Mitigation Results}

 \textbf{Performance Across Datasets.} We first study our approach and the comparison methods on knee and brain MRI datasets at $R$ = 4. \Cref{fig:methods_comparison_1} shows that baseline PD-DL (MoDL) has substantial artifacts under attack.
 SMUG improves these but still suffers from noticeable artifacts.
 AT resolves the artifacts, albeit with blurring.
-Our proposed approach successfully mitigates the attacks

-\emph{without any retraining}, while maintaining sharpness.
+Our proposed approach successfully mitigates the attacks \emph{without any retraining}, while maintaining sharpness.
 We note our method can also be combined with SMUG and AT to further improve performance. \Cref{tab:comparison_methods} summarizes the quantitative metrics for all test slices, consistent with visual observations.

-\looseness=-1 \textbf{Performance Across Attack Strengths and Blind Mitigation}.
+\textbf{Performance Across Attack Strengths and Blind Mitigation}.
 We next test the methods across different attack strengths, $\epsilon$\:$\in$\:$\{0.01, 0.02\}$. \Cref{fig:diff_eps} shows the results for both attack strengths using the robust training methods trained with $\epsilon$ = 0.01 and proposed mitigation.
 As in \Cref{fig:methods_comparison_1}, SMUG has artifacts at $\epsilon$ = 0.01, which gets worse at $\epsilon$ = 0.02.
 Similarly, AT struggles at $\epsilon$ = 0.02, since it was trained at $\epsilon$ = 0.01, leading to visible artifacts (arrows).
 On the other hand, our training-free mitigation is successful at both $\epsilon$.

 This is expected, since no matter how big the $\epsilon$ ball is, our mitigation explores the corresponding vicinity of the perturbed sample to optimize \Cref{Eq:Mit_loss}.
 Further quantitative results are in Appendix \ref{Sec:Higher_attack}.
 Implementation details and results on blind mitigation without knowledge of attack type/strength are in Appendix \ref{Sec:more_Blind}.